tgherzog/nfl/README.md

 ## Module Interface ##

 The script can also be loaded as a module interface in the interpreter or a script/notebook.
-Doc strings and help text is available for most methods.
+Doc strings and help text is available for most things.
+There are several jupyter notebooks in this repository that give examples of what the module can do.
+The text below is really just the tip of the iceberg.

 ````
 >>> from nfl import NFL